Skip to content

 Economic: Limited economies of scale

-Political: Excluded from some large contracts
+Political: Excluded from some large frameworks

-Capability Gaps • No in-house design/CAD capability
+Capability Gaps [UPDATED 2026] • No in-house design / CAD capability

-• No dedicated sales team
+• Limited marketing budget; no dedicated sales team

-Technological: Design technology gap
+Technological: Design + AI technology gap

 Economic: Marketing investment constraints